ianstormtaylor/set/Readme.md

 # set

   Set a property on a model or object.
+For the reverse, checkout [`ianstormtaylor/get`](https://github.com/ianstormtaylor/get).

 ## Installation